•

 Abstract

-Introduction: The thoracic and lumbar spine are the two most commonly fractured regions in the vertebral column.
+Background: The thoracic and lumbar spine are the two most commonly fractured regions in the vertebral column.
 The role of various radiographic parameters in surgical decision-making is still controversial, with many studies trying to define thoracolumbar fracture stability by correlating it to the various radiographic parameters.
 This prospective cross-sectional study aims to extrapolate the relationship between neurological deficit and radiographic parameters in this cohort of patients.

 Methods: We included patients with thoracolumbar fractures presenting to our emergency department between November 2018 and October 2019.
 Neurological deficit was reported according to the American Spinal Injury Association (ASIA) score.
 Radiographic evaluation included plain radiographs and computerized tomography (CT) scans.
 Radiographic parameters, including anterior vertebral height (AVH), middle vertebral height (MVH), posterior vertebral height (PVH), canal compromise (CC), and sagittal alignment using Cobb’s angle, were measured.